 The Measuring Behavior conferences

-Measuring Behavior 2016 will be the tenth conference centered around methods and techniques in behavioral research.
+Measuring Behavior 2020 will be the 12th conference centered around methods and techniques in behavioral research.
 The 11th edition was held in Manchester in June 2018 and attracted over 250 international delegates.